Four-dimensional gradient Ricci solitons with (half) nonnegative isotropic curvature: Further Discussions

 where, in the second inequality, we have used the assumption of WPIC, i.e., $A_1+A_2\geq 0$ and $C_1+C_2\geq 0$.
 Therefore, by Hamilton's maximum principle \cite[Theorem 4.2]{Ha:86}, the 2-nonnegative Ricci curvature condition is preserved under the 4-dimensional Ricci flow with WPIC.
+This finishes the proof of Proposition \ref{prop:2Rc_preserved}. \end{proof}